ec-jrc/GWB/docs/usage/GWB_GSC.rst

     ;; 50 = Skewness
     ;; 51 = Kurtosis
     ;;
-    ;; for more details on GraySpatCon, see the Technical Note and/or source code at:
+    ;; for more details on GraySpatCon, see the Guide and/or the source code at:
     ;; https://github.com/ec-jrc/GWB/tree/main/tools/external_sources/
     ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
     ;; GraySpatCon parameters for all metrics (some metrics use only a subset of all parameters)